NEW ZEALAND

 Jesus answered, "Everyone who drinks this water will be thirsty again, but whoever drinks the water I give him will never thirst.
 Indeed, the water I give him will become in him a spring of water welling up to eternal life."

-My young brother Jay or Jacob Kupenga was with me on this particular climb.
+My young brother Jay Kupenga was with me on this particular climb.
 At about 1600 meters he spotted a spring of water, an artesian well bubbling up from deep beneath the ground.
 We were at least 5,000 feet above sea level, so at such a great height he was both amazed and curious, and this caused him to question and remark about this incredible sighting, as he was so overwhelmed.

 After explaining some of the phenomena, magic and sacredness of our Mountain, I jokingly said to him, "Shall we immortalize our sacred Mountain in a song to remember this time and place?"